google/mesop/docs/api/config.md

 ## Configuration values

-Mesop currently only has one configuration value, but more will be added in the future.

 ### MESOP_STATE_SESSION_BACKEND

 Sets the backend to use for caching state data server-side.
 This makes it so state does